macloo/to-do-list-localstorage/README.md

 I also check whether your browser has localStorage at all.
 If not, I hide both the form and the list from you and post a message.

 ### Jan.
+30

+Dang, I have a persistent bug that I swear was not there yesterday.
+Duplicates of To Do items, and also disappearing To Do items.

+### Jan.
 29

 App now reads and writes perfectly to/from localStorage.
 Remaining things to do: